 Conflict is another imperative element of a Shakespearean tragedy.
 There are two types of conflicts:

 External conflict plays a vital role in the tragedies of Shakespeare.
-External conflict gives rise to internal conflict in the minds of a tragic hero.
-Every tragic hero in a Shakespearean tragedy is confronted with some external conflicts, which he has to solve by hook or by crook.
-Hamlet is confronted with external conflict in the shape of his uncle, Claudius.
-He has to take revenge upon him, but due to strong security and cunning nature of his uncle, he isn’t able to translate his ideas into action.
+External conflict causes internal conflict in the mind of the tragic hero.
+Every tragic hero in a Shakespearean play is confronted with external conflicts that must be addressed.
+Hamlet, for example, is confronted with external conflict in the shape of his uncle, Claudius.
+He has to take revenge, but as a result of his uncle's craftiness and effective security, Hamlet isn’t able to translate his ideas into action.
 This external conflict gives rise to internal conflict, which hinders Hamlet from taking any action.

 MERCUTIO: “No, ‘tis not so deep as a well, nor so wide as a church-door, but ‘tis enough; ‘twill serve.
 Ask for me to-morrow, and you shall find me a grave man.
 I am pepper’d, I warrant, for this world.”

 HAMLET: Whose Grave’s this, sirrah?